Last Updated on: September 2, 2022

 There are various tools built on data science and technology which could be used to identify the patterns in the weather change and their related relationships.
 This could give important insights that otherwise stay hidden.

-Data science and technology could help in boosting the overall food output and yield through various feedback mechanisms and data modeling techniques.
+Data science in agriculture, along with technology, could help in boosting the overall food output and yield through various feedback mechanisms and data modeling techniques.
 This could help in containing food scarcity at the global level.

-Fertilizers to be used varies with the nature of the soil, the crops, the water availability, and the climatic conditions.
+Fertilisers to be used vary with the nature of the soil, the crops, the water availability, and the climatic conditions.
 It is difficult to keep track of all these factors, their relationships, and their ever-changing nature for large areas of farms.
 This is where data science comes into play.
 Advanced algorithms are built on this which can handle all possible permutations and combinations.

 All these when implemented in conjecture, enables something called Smart Farming.
 Simply put, it is the automated management of the entire agricultural/farming process, from end-to-end.